labgrid-project/labgrid/doc/configuration.rst

 RKUSBDriver
 ~~~~~~~~~~~
-A :any:`RKUSBDriver` is used to upload an image into a device in the *Rockchip
+An :any:`RKUSBDriver` is used to upload an image into a device in the *Rockchip
 USB loader state*.
 This is useful to bootstrap a bootloader onto a device.

 Binds to:
   loader: